-Vohra and WCC certifications are not accredited.
+Vohra is an example of a non-accredited wound care certification.
 Vohra’s full certification course with CE credits currently cost $410.
-This course may provide you with useful wound care knowledge, but you will need additional coursework if you plan on registering to take the CWCN, CWCA, CWS, or CWSP certification exams.
+This course may provide you with useful wound care knowledge, but you will need additional coursework if you plan on registering to take the WCC, CWCN, CWCA, CWS, or CWSP certification exams.
 While these courses still offer continuing education hours, they cannot be used to meet the education required for most accredited wound care certification exams.
 Their purpose is for accelerating wound care practices and professional knowledge.

 Comprehensive Wound Care Certification Cost